 The overarching goal is to protect New Mexico's environment and the health of our citizens.
-The Trust funds allow the State the opportunity to offset (mitigate) the impact of excess nitrogen oxide ( $NO_X$ ) emissions associated with the affected vehicles registered within the state.
-The reduction of $NO_X$ from mobile sources achieves the intended use of the Trust funds by preventing the deterioration of air quality, ensuring the health and safety of the inhabitants of the state, and promoting visibility improvement within the state.
-Implementation of diesel $NO_X$ reduction projects using Trust funds will have immediate and long-lasting benefits.
+The Trust funds allow the State the opportunity to offset (mitigate) the impact of excess nitrogen oxide (NO_x) emissions associated with the affected vehicles registered within the state.
+The reduction of NO_x from mobile sources achieves the intended use of the Trust funds by preventing the deterioration of air quality, ensuring the health and safety of the inhabitants of the state, and promoting visibility improvement within the state.
+Implementation of diesel NO_x reduction projects using Trust funds will have immediate and long-lasting benefits.

-The State will submit project proposals that will reduce or eliminate emissions of $NO_X$ , focusing on the most cost-effective projects that will maximize emission reductions.
+The State will submit project proposals that will reduce or eliminate emissions of NO_x, focusing on the most cost-effective projects that will maximize emission reductions.
 The following list indicates the State's overall goals utilizing the Trust funds.
 This list is not meant to be inclusive.
 The State may consider other qualifications and factors when determining whether to submit projects to the Trustee for funding.

 - 1. Focus on funding projects that repower or replace older diesel-fueled vehicles and engines with those that are all-electric or utilize an alternate fuel.

 - 2. Focus on vehicles, engines, and equipment operating or located in or near areas that bear a disproportionate share of the air pollution burden (priority areas) or areas lacking critical EV infrastructure, such as:

 - a.
 Distribution centers;

 - b.
 Multimodal centers;

 - c.
 Ports;

 - d.
 Rail and bus terminals;

 - e.
-Airports
+Airports; and

 - f.
-Rural areas; and

-- g.
 Environmental justice areas.

 - 3. Prioritize projects located in or near areas that are in nonattainment of National Ambient Air Quality Standards (NAAQS) for ozone, particulate matter (PM), or nitrogen dioxide (NO2).

-- 4. Focus on projects located in areas with high population density and high traffic density.
+- Focus on projects located in areas with high population density and high traffic density.
 In New Mexico, areas of high population density are often the areas with the poorest air quality.

+- 5. Focus on a complete statewide electric vehicle charging network with emphasis on the rural areas least likely to attract competitive electric vehicle charging infrastructure installations.